mikeal/multiblock/README.md

 stored outside the original CAR and MUST be a hash of *only* the CAR header.
 This allows for decompossing and de-duplicating CAR data.

+Since the header can be arrived at deterministically, its size can be predicted and skipped in the CAR it is written to.

 ## `dch` - Deterministic CAR Header

 A CAR header that: